Hillsborough Street: History

 Hillsborough Street takes its name from the city Hillsborough, a former capital city of North Carolina.
 Like many downtown Raleigh streets, the street's name is derived from a city of the same name in the state; though, initially the street was named Hillsboro Road and was a country road many people used to drive to Hillsborough.
 The street was first constructed in 1792 as part of the capital city's initial layout.

 The land comprising Hillsborough Street was once the site of the plantation of David Cameron.
 Cameron established St. Mary's College on Hillsborough Street; the school later became a private girls' school, St. Mary's School.
 A streetcar traversing Hillsborough Street connected North Carolina State University to Raleigh shortly after the college was built.

-The street was the site of North Carolina's largest anti-Vietnam War marches, with 10,000 people, including UNC and Duke students, protesting the war.
+The street was the site of North Carolina's largest anti-Vietnam War marches, with 10,000 people, including NCSU, UNC and Duke students, protesting the war.